 When to Make This (And When NOT To)

 Basically, you should only, only make this recipe when you have the very best ingredients.
-So, you pretty much need to wait for tomato season.
+So, you pretty much need to wait for tomato season (just like with our blissful Tomato Salad).

 It’s hard to wait.
 Believe me – I feel that pain every year.
 But the wait is worth it.